astropy/astropy/docs/utils/iers.rst

   auto_download:
     Enable auto-downloading of the latest IERS data.
 If set to ``False`` then the local IERS-B file will be used by default (even if the full IERS file with predictions was already downloaded and cached).
-This replicates the behavior prior to astropy 1.2.  (default=True)
+This parameter also controls whether internet resources will be queried to update the leap second table if the installed version is out of date.

   auto_max_age:
     Maximum age of predictive data before auto-downloading (days).
 See